how it works

 Redaction disputes

-The produced and delivered digest pair proves content was changed in transit, and exactly which bytes were delivered.
+The produced and delivered digest pair proves the delivered content differs from what was produced, and lets anyone holding a copy confirm which version it is.

 Which policy version applied